silentbicycle/parade/README.md

 Each line of the command's input should be a shell command (to be processed by system(3)), optionally preceded by a name and a colon.

+If any of the tasks exit with a non-zero status, `parade` will kill its child processes, halt, and return the same status code.

 # Example usage #

     cat <<HERE | ./parade